xingxing317/fish_classification/README.md

 # fish_classification
-A  simple two-branch neural network for fish recognition.\n This code is implemented using pytorch.\n
+A  simple two-branch neural network for fish recognition.

+This code is implemented using pytorch.

 This code uses the public data set [wildfish](https://github.com/PeiqinZhuang/WildFish).